 Recruitment is the term used to describe the process of gaining membership into a Greek organization here at the University of Nebraska.
 It is a mutual selection process where a potential new member (student) has the opportunity to meet with chapter members, ask a variety of questions, and tour the chapter houses.

-Formal Recruitment is a four-day process and prospective members are required to participate in all scheduled events.
+Formal Recruitment is a five-day process with bid day on the sixth day, and prospective members are required to participate in all scheduled events.
 Sorority Recruitment takes place the week prior to the first week of classes.
 As Recruitment continues, individual sororities invite prospective members based on criteria specific to each chapter.
 The number of sessions prospective members attend is reduced daily, with potential new members spending more time at those sororities in which there is a mutual interest.
 With fourteen sororities at the University of Nebraska, you will be able to find a group of women with whom you identify.

 During Recruitment week, each potential new member will have a Recruitment Counselor to answer questions about Recruitment, sorority experiences, and college life in general.
 Recruitment Counselors are members of sorority chapters and ambassadors for the Greek System as a whole who have chosen to assist potential new members during this exciting time.